 Like Crawmerax, Atheon is a raid boss that packs a serious punch.
 Unlike Crawmerax, there were also puzzles and patterns my friends and I were forced to figure out while fighting Atheon AT THE SAME TIME.
 The amount of coordination and teamwork our six-man fireteam put into defeating Atheon was insane, even the smallest mistake could have disastrous consequences.
 I never thought we would be able defeat Atheon, but thankfully I was proven wrong.
 And just like Crawmerax, the bragging rights and gear made it all worthwhile.
 Destiny was given three additional raids through its lifetime, but none felt as epic or fun as The Vault of Glass, the raid that ended with the battle against Atheon.

-In a series known for some of gaming’s greatest boss battles, the first one in God of War III is easily my favorite.
-The game’s opening pits you against one of the three most powerful greek deities from the get-go, but you’re also fighting him on the back of the Titan Gaia as she’s climbing, and being pulled off of Mount Olympus.
+In a series known for some of gaming’s greatest boss battles, the first one in God of War III is my favorite without a doubt.
+The game’s opening pits you against one of the three most powerful greek deities from the get-go, and you’re fighting him on the back of the Titan Gaia as she’s climbing and being pulled off of Mount Olympus.
 It’s an inventive battle against a colossal opponent that sets the tone for the rest of the game.
 And once defeated, Poseidon is subjected to one of the most brutal deaths I’ve ever seen in a game.
 Seriously, I had to put my controller down for a little bit after this one.

 The second boss battle in Final Fantasy VII that left me blown away was its very last (story-wise).
-In order to save every living thing on the planet Gaia, you and your comrades must go all out against its main villain.
+In order to save everyone on the planet Gaia, you and your comrades confront one of gaming’s greatest villains.
 Sephiroth is one of the most memorable antagonists in any game I’ve ever played, and that’s partially because the battle against him is absolutely outstanding.
 Final Fantasy VII’s story spends quite a while building him up as someone far outside your ability to fight, which makes you dread your inevitable confrontation with him the closer you get to it.
 A flashback sequence early on allows Sephiroth to join your team, which makes the difference in your abilities painfully clear long before you’re even near the end of the game.
-You also get to see the tragic moment Sephiroth changes from an aloof, lonely hero of justice to a heartless murderer of unfathomable strength.
+You also witness the tragic moment Sephiroth changes from an lonely hero of justice to a heartless murderer.
 He was even Cloud’s (the player character) idol before falling into madness and devoting himself to eradicating all life on the planet.
 And all of this precedes his literal transformation into the angelic monstrosity of godlike power, Safer Sephiroth.
 Once the battle begins, it doesn’t take long to realize that Sephiroth more than lives up to his reputation.
-In order to even have a chance of surviving this encounter, your entire team must join the fray.
-You are limited to three or less party members in every other battle, but you have access to all six (or eight if you manage to find the secret characters) here.
+He has multiple attacks that can almost instantly wipe out the entire party, and can cause a ridiculous amount of status effects to boot.
 Further heightening the intensity of the battle is Sephiroth’s theme, One Winged Angel, the first song in the Final Fantasy series to feature vocals, playing in the background.
 I still get goosebumps just thinking about it…

 And there you have it, those are my most memorable video game boss battles!
 If you liked what you read and want more, like my top video games of 2017, follow me and some other awesome people on Twitter, Facebook, Tumblr, and/or middleofrow.com.